civicrm/civicrm-dev-docs/docs/documentation/style-guide.md

 To streamline communication about documentation issues, we define the following terms:

+-   "Chapter" - folder
--   "part" - folder
+-   "Sub-chapter" - a folder within a folder
--   "chapter" - file (in markdown), also one web page with a given URL
+-   "Page" - file (in markdown)
--   "section" - heading within the page
+-   "Section" - heading within the page

-### Chapter names
+### Page names

 In the navigation menu (as stored in `mkdocs.yml`):

--   Each chapter name should be short enough to fit nicely in the menu, but also long enough to stand on its own to a reasonable extent.
+-   Each page name should be short enough to fit nicely in the menu, but also long enough to stand on its own to a reasonable extent.
     The titles set here are used in the navigation menu *and* the page title that displays in the browser tab.
 The guide will be more usable if the